MarcosAlencar04/minicurso-docker/README.md

-# Mini Curso de Docker - Backend com Java e Spring Boot
+# Docker Short course - Backend with Java and Spring Boot

-Projeto desenvolvido para um mini curso de Docker.
-Simula um backend simples usando Java com Spring Boot, containerizado com Docker.
+Project developed for a Docker mini course.
+Simulates a simple backend using Java with Spring Boot, containerized with Docker.

-## Tecnologias Utilizadas
+## Technologies Used
 - Java
 - Spring Boot
 - Docker